Overly hot showers may cause excessive and unnatural hair loss evidence suggests.

 “The pieces of keratin on the hair are like shingles on a roof, and a quick, 15-second cold rinse can help them line up neatly so they appear smooth and reflect light.”

-So, we know that hot water damages the skin and hair follicles, and we also know that cooler water can give your hair a nice shiny gloss and protects essentials hair oils.
+So, we know that hot water damages the skin and hair follicles, and we also know that cooler water can give your hair a nice shiny gloss and protect essential hair oils.

 Are There Any Other Benefits of Cold Water?

-Increased circulation helps deliver oxygen, nutrients, and minerals to the scalp and hair follicle, helping them grow.
+Increased circulation helps deliver oxygen, nutrients, and minerals to the scalp and hair follicles, helping them grow.
 Improved circulation also helps remove waste products.

 Cold water can activate a hormetic response which is an adaptive response to mild stress.
 When the body is exposed to mild stress it adapts.
 In this case, exposure to cold water can increase antioxidants and improve immunity as well as other benefits.